 Climate change is increasing risks for heat stress, infectious diseases, and seasonal allergic reactions.
 People affected by these conditions also often suffer from stress and depression related to feeling unwell, needing to undergo treatment, or having to reduce participation in typical daily activities.

-- Use anxiety and worry as motivation to take productive actions to reduce climate change and prepare for the impacts of climate change—learn more about what you can do on our Take Action! page.
+- Use anxiety and worry as motivation to take productive actions to reduce climate change and prepare for the impacts of climate change.

 - Develop a support network with family, friends, local groups, or other peers who are also concerned about or affected by climate change.